Skip to main content

 REPOSITORY TAG IMAGE ID CREATED SIZE

-4. Download the RHEL ISO file from the Red Hat Developer Portal into the output directory.
-Ensure you download the x86_64 DVD ISO and not the x86_64 BOOT ISO.
-Replace <iso-file-download-link> in the command below with the direct link to download the RHEL ISO.
+4. Download the desired RHEL 8 or RHEL 9 ISO file from the Red Hat Developer Portal into the output directory.
+Ensure you download a x86_64-dvd.iso file and not a x86_64-boot.iso file.

 This guide uses RHEL 8.8 as an example.
 Refer to the Configuration Reference page for details on supported operating systems.